Support options and Remote Support

 You can also configure how users send logs to the help desk from their devices.
 You can configure the logs to be sent directly or by email.

 In the XenMobile console, click the gear icon in the upper-right corner.
 The Settings page appears.

 Under Client, click Client Support.
 The Client Support page appears.

 - Support email (IT help desk): Type the email address for your IT help desk contact.

-- When you enable directly, settings for Store logs on ShareFile appear.
-If you enable Store logs on ShareFile, logs are sent directly to ShareFile.
+- When you enable directly, settings for Store logs on ShareFile (now called ShareFile) appear.
+If you enable Store logs on ShareFile, logs are sent directly to Citrix Files.
 Otherwise, the logs are sent to XenMobile and then emailed to the help desk.
-In addition, the If sending directly fails, use email option appears, which is enabled by default.
-You can disable this option when you do not want to use the client email to send the logs if there is a server problem.
+Also, the If sending directly fails, use email option appears, which is enabled by default.
+You can disable this option when you do not want to use the client email to send the logs for a server problem.
 When, however, you disable this option and a server problem occurs, the logs are not sent.

 - When you enable by email, the client email is always used to send the logs.